-- 60. Any party in the appeal can be represented by another person.
+- 61. Any party in the appeal can be represented by another person.
 A representative can be a lay or legal representative.
-A lay representative can be anyone who can be anyone the appellant chooses.
-For example, this could be a friend or family member. - 61.
-The party should communicate the details of the representative to the Tribunal prior to the hearing.
-1 Where the First-tier Tribunal is noticied before the hearing that a representative has been appointed, it must notify all the parties to the proceedings.

-- 62. Where the First-tier Tribunal receives notice of the appointment of a representative, the Tribunal: - must give the representative any documents which must be given to the represented party before, on or after the day the Tribunal is notified of the appointment - may assume that the representative remains appointed unless the Tribunal receives notification that they are no longer the representative - 63.
+A lay representative can be anyone the appellant chooses.
+For example, this could be a friend or family member. - 62.
+The party should communicate the details of the representative to the Tribunal prior to the hearing1.
+Where the First-tier Tribunal is notified before the hearing that a representative has been appointed, it must notify all the parties to the proceedings2. - 63.
+Where the First-tier Tribunal receives notice of the appointment of a representative, the Tribunal: - must give the representative any documents which must be given to the represented party before, on or after the day the Tribunal is notified of the appointment - may assume that the representative remains appointed unless the Tribunal receives notification that they are no longer the representative - 64.
 A party can tell the First-tier Tribunal both: - that they will be represented by a representative - who the representative is in advance of the hearing, but they are not required to do so.

-- 64. If there is a change, a party can decide to be represented by a different person at the hearing.
-This is even if they have shared the details of another representative with the First-tier Tribunal3. - 65.
+- 65. If there is a change, a party can decide to be represented by a different person at the hearing.
+This is even if they have shared the details of another representative with the First-tier Tribunal3. - 66.
 A party who is an individual can also bring a person along to the hearing to act as a supporter4.
 The supporter can be a different person to the representative.
 The supporter can be anyone the individual chooses, for example a friend, a family member or a work colleague.